jesuswasrasta/KataSupermarket/README.md

 #### Acceptance Criteria

 ```
-Scenario 1: customer buys items with and without applied offers
+Scenario 1: Customer with fidelity card

 Background:
 * Apple is a "fidelity product"